 The following analytic identifies multiple failed multi-factor authentication requests for a single user within an Azure AD tenant.
 Error Code 500121 represents a failed attempt to authenticate using a second factor.
 Specifically, the analytic triggers when more than 10 MFA user prompts fail within 10 minutes.
+The reasons for these failure could be several, like the user not responding in time or receiving multiple duplicate MFA requests.
 Azure AD tenants can be very different depending on the organization, Security teams should test this detection and customize these arbitrary thresholds.
 The detected behavior may represent an adversary who has obtained legitimate credentials for a user and continuously repeats login attempts in order to bombard users with MFA push notifications, SMS messages, and phone calls potentially resulting in the user finally accepting the authentication request.
 Threat actors like the Lapsus team and APT29 have leveraged this technique to bypass multi-factor authentication controls as reported by Mandiant and others.

 - Type: TTP

 Product: Splunk Enterprise, Splunk Enterprise Security, Splunk Cloud